DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 There are various things to consider when choosing the best luggage for Europe including a difference in carry on size and strict weight restrictions.

-For a European carry on size bag, a backpack is always a safe option.
+For a European carry on bag, a backpack is always a safe option.
 It’s also the perfect fit for those of us who prefer to travel hands-free.
 And if you prefer a suitcase, these are our readers top picks for carryon luggage International flights will accept.

 Find out whether a backpack, wheeled suitcase, or even a hybrid is best for your travel adventure to Europe!